Future of Sex

 Strange Days By Kathryn Bigelow

-For our last failed speculation, we take a similar neuroelectrical trip to just 15 years ago.
+For our last failed speculation, we take a similar neuroelectrical trip to just more than a decade ago.
 Academy Award winner Kathryn Bigelow’s science-fiction film Strange Days—though shot in 1995—visits the feverish chaos of Los Angeles at the turn of the 21st century.

 Our burnt-out anti-hero, Lenny Nero (Ralph Fiennes), scrounges a living selling SQUID (Superconducting Quantum Interference Device) technology.
 Want to experience what it’s like to make love as a woman, jump off a roof, fall in love … you name it?
 Just use one of these illegal headsets and there you go.